gsoft-inc/wl-squide/docs/reference/msw/MswPlugin.md

 ```

 > For more information about the `environmentVariables` predefined option, refer to the [webpack configuration documentation](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/#define-environment-variables).

+!!!warning
+Don't forget to define the `USE_MSW` environment variable for the build script as well (the one using `defineBuildHostConfig`).
+!!!

 Finally, use the `USE_MSW` environment variable to conditionally import any files that includes the [msw](https://www.npmjs.com/package/msw) package: